mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 With our TLS secrets stored in AWS Secrets Manager, we now need our app to fetch them via the AWS API so that it can use them to serve encrypted traffic over HTTPS.

 Note that, before your app can fetch secrets from AWS Secrets Manager, it must have the proper IAM permissions to do so.
-Here's an example of configuring a policy and role via Terraform:
+We can use Terraform to create the correct IAM polciy and role.

 The following code creates an IAM policy that allows for reading of the specific secret, and then attaches this policy to an IAM role that will be attached to your app (i.e., attached to the ECS Task, or EKS Pod, or ASG):